 Export Software Configuration ×

 Components Involved in Cluster Software Configuration Parameters: HDFS, YARN Select configuration files:

 Select All

-HDFS
+- HDFS core-site.xml

-hadoop-env.sh hdfs-site.xml I
+hadoop-env.sh hdfs-site.xml

 log4j.properties

+- YARN

 Export Configuration Cancel

 Cluster Scripts

 The cluster script feature allows you to run a script on multiple nodes at a time for higher efficiency.
 Only one cluster script can be run in a cluster at a time.
 If a cluster script is running (such as installing a third-party software or modifying the running environment of the cluster), you cannot submit and execute new cluster scripts.